TrySummon/summon-app/README.md

     *   Choose the specific endpoints you want to include in your MCP server.
     *   Click "Update" and then "Create & Start Server".
     *   Configure the server name and authentication details for each API group.
-    *   AgentPort will generate the server code and start it locally.
+    *   Summon will generate the server code and start it locally.

 3.  **Connect to an External MCP Server (Optional):**
     *   Navigate to "External MCPs" > "Connect MCP" or the "Connect to an External MCP" option on the Home page.
     *   Click "Open mcp.json".
 This file is located in your user data directory.
     *   Add your external MCP server configurations to this file (see examples provided in the app).
-AgentPort will automatically detect changes and connect.
+Summon will automatically detect changes and connect.

 4.  **Configure AI Providers (for Playground):**
     *   Go to "Settings" (⚙️ icon in the sidebar).